wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 * Multiple captcha positions are possible on your WordPress **Comment** form.

-* Captcha images are clean, legible, visually appealing, and interesting, thus enhancing the look of your WordPress posts.
+* Captcha images are clean, legible, visually appealing and interesting, thus enhancing the look of your WordPress posts.

 * A variety of captcha images are available for use, including: